openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Issuer wants to issue multiple Credentials in one response, the Issuer MAY support the Batch Credential Endpoint and the Wallet MAY send a Batch Credential Request to the Batch Credential Endpoint as defined in (#batch-credential-endpoint).

-Note: this flow is based on OAuth 2.0 and the code grant type, but it can be used with other grant types as well.
+Note: this flow is based on OAuth 2.0 and the Authorization Code Grant Type, but it can be used with other Grant Types as well.

 ## Pre-Authorized Code Flow {#pre-authz-code-flow}

-Figure 2 is a diagram of a Credential issuance using Pre-Authorized Code flow.
+Figure 2 is a diagram of a Credential issuance using Pre-Authorized Code Flow.
 It is a flow where the user authentication and authorization happens prior to the Credential Issuer initiating the issuance flow, without utilizing the Authorization Endpoint.
 Issuance flow starts after Credentials are ready to be retrieved by the Wallet.
 See (#use-case-4) for a use case.

-How the user provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.
+How the  User provides information required for the issuance of a requested Credential to the Credential Issuer and the business processes conducted by the Credential Issuer to prepare a Credential are out of scope of this specification.

-This flow uses a newly defined OAuth 2.0 grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
+This flow uses a newly defined OAuth 2.0 Grant Type "urn:ietf:params:oauth:grant-type:pre-authorized_code".

 The diagram is based on a Credential Issuer initiated flow illustrated in a use case in (#use-case-4) and does not illustrate all of the optional features.